Pmacdon15/pats-pretrips/README.md

 - **User Authentication**: Secure login via GitHub, GitLab, or Discord
 - **Pre-Trip Management**: Create, view, and manage pre-trip inspection records
 - **Defect Tracking**: Document and track vehicle defects
-- **Driver-specific Views**: Each driver can see their own inspection history
 - **Responsive Design**: Works on desktop and mobile devices

 ## Technology Stack